sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 yarn run config
 ```

-This command will ask the three required environment variables that you
+This command will prompt you to enter the three required environment
-you collected in previous step.
+variables that you you collected in the previous step.

 After that, it will create `.env` file to your local repository and
-guide you through setting up the required environment variables.
-If the
+guide you through setting up the rest of the required environment
-`.env` file doesn't exist the application won't start. _This `.env` file
+variables.
+If the `.env` file doesn't exist the application won't start.
-is only created for local development environment_.
+_This `.env` file is only created for local development environment_.

 > See the
 > [FTW Environment configuration variables](/ftw-configuration/ftw-env/)